 Travel Tips for Exploring Portland, Maine

-Portland Maine’s combination of natural coastal beauty, funky personality, excellent dining choices, and artsy vibe makes it an attractive destination.
-Yet, it also retains its strong working roots as the largest tonnage port in New England and closest ice-free port to Europe.
+Portland’s, combination of natural coastal beauty, funky personality, excellent dining choices, and artsy vibe makes it an attractive destination.
+Yet, the city also retains its strong working roots as the largest tonnage port in New England and closest ice-free port to Europe.

 Looking for a place to stay in Portland?
 Start your search for hotels in Portland, Maine with us!